All spoilers are unmarked.

 - As a bonus, one of the sketches shows him with a peg leg as well.

-- Stuffed into the Fridge: Though the bird apparently survived and is standing with Nana.
+- Stuffed into the Fridge: He is unceremonious gunned down by Redips during the beginning of the final chapter.
+Though his pet bird apparently survived and is standing with Nana.

 - Voiced by: Akemi Kanda (JP), Angie Beers (EN)

 A young computer specialist who worked at Central Tower before being kidnapped by Silver Horn and forced to work for him as a sys-op at Tiana Camp.
 Once X and his friends free her, she becomes the navigator for the team.

 - Bridge Bunny: The team's navigator and Chief R's second in command.

 - Brought to You by the Letter "S"/Seven Is Nana: Her chestplate features two 7's on it.